sandeepkumar8713/javaapps/22_design_notes/06_db_design.md

 Denormalization addresses a fundamental fact in databases: Read and join operations are slow.

 An important consideration for normalizing data is if the data will be read heavy or write heavy.
-Because data is duplicated in a denormalized database, when data needs to be added or modified, several tables will need to be changed.
+Because data is **duplicated in a denormalized database**, when data needs to be added or modified, several tables will need to be changed.
 This results in slower write operations.

 Therefore, the fundamental tradeoff becomes **fast writes and slow reads in normalized databases** versus **slow writes and fast reads in denormalized**.